Download the latest stable release of

 Slicer doesn't seem to be able to export the model in VRML format.

 The modulecan be fun to play with.
 Select the desired Volume and make sure the eye icon beside the selector is open.
 There are many many parameters that can be adjusted, as well as some preset sets of settings like and .
 For example, try the CTChest sample data with the CT-Bone preset.
+Make sure the eye icon beside is open.
 The 3-D images are impressive at first glance but actually contain a lot of junk.

-Note that this volume rendering has nothing to do with the results of the segmentation above.
+Note that this volume rendering has nothing to do with the model resulting from the region-growing segmentation above.
+You can turn off theeye icon to see that model again.

 Useto save things like lists of region-growing seed points and results of segmentations.
-The default location for saved files is the directory where the Slicer programme itself is located, which is a bad place to save things.
 The button in the dialogue can be used to change the directories for all of the file types at once.

 Slicer has tools for many other tasks, including image filtering, registration and quantification, mesh generation, and specialized applications like image-guided therapy and endoscopy.
 These tools are ‘for research purposes only’ and have not been approved for clinical use.